Rheinau, Switzerland: Rheinau Abbey

-Rheinau Abbey was founded in 778 and grew until it was abandoned during the Protestant Reformation in 1529.
+The Rheinau Abbey was founded in 778 and grew until it was abandoned during the Protestant Reformation in 1529.
 It was re-established in 1532 and was a center of the Counter-Reformation.
 In 1862 the cantonal council decreed the dissolution of the abbey.
 Following the dissolution of the abbey, in 1867 a cantonal hospital and nursing home were set up in the buildings.
 Later, a cantonal psychiatric clinic that developed here was closed in 2000, since then, the buildings have stood empty.

 The Abbey underwent a major refurbishment in the 2010s.
 The buildings are open to the public.